-The Board of Directors has a standing Nominating Committee whose members are Thomas A. Majewski, Roger C. Cady, Bernard L. Riley, Rose Ann Giordano, all of whom are "independent" with the meaning of the NASDAQ listing standards.
-This Committee met once during the past fiscal year.
+The Board of Directors has a standing Nominating Committee whose members are Roger C. Cady, Thomas A. Majewski and Rose Ann Giordano, all of whom are "independent" within the meaning of the NASDAQ listing standards.
+This Committee meets as required.
 The principal function of this Committee is the recommendation to the Board of Directors of new members of the Board of Directors.
-The members of the Nominating Committee are "independent" within the meaning of the NASDAQ listings standards.
-The Board of Directors has adopted a charter for Nominating Committee and may be viewed at the Company's website, www.dataram.com.
+The members of the Nominating Committee are "independent" within the meaning of the NASDAQ listing standards.
+The Board of Directors has adopted a charter for the Nominating Committee, which may be viewed at the Company's website, www.dataram.com.
+In addition, the Nominating Committee also considers diversity with respect to viewpoint, skills and experience in determining the appropriate composition of the Board and identifying Director nominees.
+The Board is committed to following the Company's policy of non-discrimination based on gender, race, age, religion or national origin.
+The Board believes that its policies are effective in identifying and enlisting candidates that will best fulfill the Board's and the Company's needs at the time of the search.
 In years in which the Board considers that the selection of a new director would be desirable, the Nominating Committee solicits recommendations from the directors and the executive officers.
 The Nominating Committee will also consider recommendations made by shareholders.
 From these recommendations, the committee selects a small group to be interviewed.
 The Nominating Committee then makes a recommendation to the full board.
 Shareholders desiring to make such recommendations should write directly to the Committee at the Company's executive offices at P.O.
 Box 7528, Princeton, New Jersey 08543-7528.